-Our D.I.Y. driving tour took us on a book location tour of Barcelona in homage to Dan Brown’s Origin and a Back to the Future-esque glimpse of life in medieval times in the south of France while staying in our own castle.
+Our D.I.Y. driving tour to Barcelona and a glimpse of life in medieval times in the south of France

 By Ginger Warder